HenrikSamuelsson/solutions-introduction-to-algorithms-4e/chapter-01/solutions-chapter-01.md

 - Random access is slow compared to storing the data in an array

 - No guarantee that the elements are located close in memory which can have a negative effect on caching performance

+## 1.1-4

+The shortest-path and traveling-salesman problems are similar due to that the goal of both problems is to minimize the length of a path.
+They are different due to that only two stops are required in the first problem and a stop will only be visited once, in the second problem so are all stops required and a stop might be passed by more than one time.